Team

 Emma Duke | Financial Controller

-Emma is a Chartered Accountant who initially worked in practice but has been working in-house with clients for over 20 years.
+Emma is a chartered accountant who initially worked in practice but has been working in-house with clients for over 20 years.
 She has worked for a variety of clients in various sectors ensuring their accounting records are kept in great shape.

-Emma has been working with Black Letter as their Financial Controller for 10 years.
+Emma has been working with Black Letter as their financial controller for 10 years.
 She prides herself on her attention to detail and loves a spreadsheet!

 In her spare time, Emma loves to shop for a bargain, enjoys walking in the countryside with her husband and curling up with a good book.